Getting started with App Builder

 Once the code for your application is downloaded, changes made locally will not be reflected in your App Builder user space.

-Running the app locally
+Running the generated app locally

 In order to run the downloaded application, the following prerequisites need to be installed on your machine.
+Check out this topic for more information on how to run the generated application locally.

 - Visual Studio Code (we recommend VS Code, but you can use a different code editor).